-Security engineers act as the first line of cyber defense for a company.
-They assess vulnerabilities and weaknesses within company systems and networks and perform active security to prevent the loss of information or the slowdown of business.
+Security engineers act as the first, and most important line of cyber defense for a company.
+They design and implement security measures that protect an organization’s computer networks, systems, and data and assess vulnerabilities and weaknesses to prevent the loss of information or the slowdown of business.

-These engineers use a variety of software suites and tech tools to monitor for intrusion and detect vulnerabilities.
-They maintain and upgrade networks and systems to protect businesses and train employees and staff to report and avoid phishing techniques, and more.
-By monitoring, testing, and upgrading current IT infrastructure, these professionals save companies many millions of dollars in loss and downtime.
+Security engineers use a variety of software applications and tools to monitor intrusion and detect cyber threats.
+They maintain and upgrade networks and systems to protect businesses and train employees and staff to report and avoid phishing techniques and other potential scams.

 Are you a job seeker?

 of job openings

 National Average Salary